LitiumAB/Education/Developer Education/Bookstore/Lucene search/README.md

 ### Try it out

-1. Call your new API-method and verify that it returns a list of all authors
+Call your new API-method and verify that it returns a list of all authors

 ## Optional extra task

-1. Modify `AuthorServiceRatingsDecorator` so that the authors average rating for all books is added to the authors name, example: _Ernest Cline (avg. rating 7/10)_
+Create a `AuthorServiceRatingsDecorator` that adds authors average rating for all books to the name, example: _Ernest Cline (avg. rating 7/10)_